-Here is a commonly asked email from military members who are placed in charge of their command's group PT program, but this one is a request for more advanced workouts for his hardcore group at his command.
-See his request:
+Here is a commonly asked question from military members who are placed in charge of their command's group PT program, but this one is a request for more advanced workouts for the hardcore group at his command.

-Stew, Thanks for your numerous articles / books as I have used them since I was a civilian several years ago.
-Now, I am placed in a position to spice up our Command PT and we have many advanced level athletes who spend much of their free time at the gym, running races, or preparing for their future Spec Ops careers.
-Any recommendations for tougher than average workouts we can do as a group?
+Stew, thanks for your numerous articles and books, as I have used them since I was a civilian several years ago.
+Now I am placed in a position to spice up our Command PT, and we have many advanced-level athletes who spend much of their free time at the gym, running races or preparing for their future spec-ops careers.
+Any recommendations for tougher-than-average workouts we can do as a group?

-Thanks for the email and it is by far one of my favorite requests of the week.
-I just so happen to be creating many new and unpublished workouts that I use with my Spec Ops wanna-be group here in Maryland.
-The cool thing about these workouts is that they can all be arranged to be a PT foundation for your intermediates and a challenging job related skill workout for your advanced groups.
-They all stem from the basic PT Pyramids and Max Rep Super Set Workouts as described below:
+Thanks for the email, and it is by far one of my favorite requests of the week.
+I just so happen to be creating many new and unpublished workouts that I use with my spec-ops, wannabe group here in Maryland.
+The cool thing about these workouts is that they can be arranged to be a PT foundation for your intermediates and a challenging job-related skill workout for your advanced groups.
+They all stem from the basic PT pyramids and max-rep superset workouts, as described below:

-PT Pyramid — Foundation Building: Here is a standard pullups, pushups, situps, and even dips if you wish that you can add into a PT Pyramid routine that progressively gets tougher each set.
-Using the even numbered pyramid above if you hit all the reps of the 2, 4, 6, 8, 10, 8, 6, 4, 2 that equals 50 reps of an exercise.
-Double and triple the repetitions and you can see how quickly this workout becomes challenging.
+Here is a standard workout of pull-ups, push-ups, sit-ups and even dips if you wish that you can add into a PT pyramid routine that progressively gets tougher each set.
+If you hit all the reps on the even numbers of the pyramid (2, 4, 6, 8, 10, 8, 6, 4, 2), that equals 50 reps of an exercise.
+Double and triple the repetitions, and you can see how quickly this workout becomes challenging.

-Max Rep Set Workout: 100 pullups, 200 pushups, 300 situps in as few sets as possible base routine.
-I have found this workout is a great one for those who are stuck at 15 pullups and seeking to get 25-30 reps.
-Usually if done just once a week, along with 2 other upperbody workouts of your choice (smaller pyramids, weights, etc) you will see those kind of gains with this max rep failure workout.
+Do 100 pull-ups, 200 push-ups and 300 sit-ups in as few sets as possible for a base routine.
+I have found this workout is a great one for those who are stuck at 15 pull-ups and seeking to improve to 25-30 reps.
+Usually if done just once a week, along with two other upper-body workouts of your choice (smaller pyramids, weights, etc.), you will see those kinds of gains with this max-rep failure workout.

-Now, here is some new video of how we have progressed into harder group PT workouts using the above models of workouts.
+Here are some new video links that show you how we have progressed into harder group PT workouts by using the above workout models:

-Pullup / Burpee Jump and Fireman Carry Pyramid: See video link: This pyramid has a pullup pyramid going UP until you fail (10+ sets) followed by burpee broad jumps on the ODD sets and fireman carries with a partner or bear crawls (25yds) on the EVEN sets.
-Keep going UP until you fail at pullups.
-If you do not get to 10 sets then repeat in reverse order.
-If you get above 10 sets keep going until you fail and stop.
+Pull-up/burpee jump and fireman carry pyramid: This involves a pull-up pyramid going up until you fail (10-plus sets), followed by burpee broad jumps on the odd sets and fireman carries with a partner or bear crawls (25 yards) on the even sets.
+Keep going up until you fail at pull-ups.
+If you do not get to 10 sets, then repeat in reverse order.
+If you get above 10 sets, keep going until you fail and stop.
 No need to repeat.
 Many in this video were getting up to 15-20 sets on this workout.

-Pullup / Run / Kettlebell Swings / Burpees / Bear Crawl or Fireman Carry Pyramid: See video link: Now there is a lot going on with this pyramid.
-Basically it starts off with 2 pullups, 25yd run, 2 KB swings, bear crawl or fireman carry 25yds, double your pullups or 4 burpees, bear crawl back to KBs and repeat 2 KB swings (matching pullups), then run to pullups for your 2nd set or 4 reps.
-This pyramid is a 2, 4, 6, 8, 10, 12, 14, 16, .… pyramid.
-Whatever you do on pullups you double your burpees and KB swings each set.
+Pull-up/run/kettlebell swings/burpees/bear crawl or fireman carry pyramid: Now there is a lot going on with this pyramid.
+Basically it starts with two pull-ups, a 25-yard run, two kettlebell swings, a bear crawl or fireman carry for 25 yards, double your pull-ups or four burpees, bear crawl back to the kettlebells and repeat two kettlebell swings (matching pull-ups), then run to the pull-ups for your second set, or four reps.
+This is a 2, 4, 6, 8, 10, 12, 14, 16, ... pyramid.
+Whatever you do on pull-ups you double your burpees and kettlebell swings each set.
 Very tough workout.

-100 pullups, 200 pushups, 300 situps progression: See video link: This progression of the standard 100/200/300 PT workout adds in running 100 — 200yds each set, plus kettlebell swings that match your pushup numbers.
-The goal of this workout is to get 100 pullups, 200 pushups, 200 KB swings, and 300 situps in as few sets as possible with added short / fast runs per set.
-Limit your set time to 1-2 minutes for pushups and situps depending upon your timed events of your branches PFT.
+100 pull-ups, 200 push-ups, 300 sit-ups progression: This progression of the standard 100/200/300 PT workout adds in running 100-200 yards each set, plus kettlebell swings that match your push-up numbers.
+The goal is to get 100 pull-ups, 200 push-ups, 200 kettlebell swings and 300 sit-ups in as few sets as possible with added short, fast runs per set.
+Limit your set time to 1-2 minutes for push-ups and sit-ups, depending upon the timed events of your branch's physical fitness test (PFT).
 Most advanced members will get this one done in 4-5 sets.

 Good luck with adding in challenging PT workouts to your Command PT.
 I would only do exercises like these every other day at the most.
-You can always add in a Cardiovascular only or Leg PT day on days in between these upper body intense workouts as well if you need more than a few ideas per week.
+You can always add in a cardiovascular-only or Leg PT day on days in between these upper-body intense workouts as well, if needed.